JujuAdams/Vinyl/docs/5.0/Quick-Start-Guide.md

 # Quick Start Guide

 There's a lot you can do with Vinyl, but sticking to simple stuff is the best way to get started.
-This guide will take you through five things:
+This guide will take you through these topics:

 1. Importing Vinyl
 2. Basic audio playback
 3. Setting up Vinyl's [configuration file](Config-File) for your audio assets
+4. Live updating
-4. Basic use of labels
+5. Basic use of labels
-5. Basic use of patterns
+6. Basic use of patterns

 &nbsp;